-Students receiving A, B, and C or H and P grades for all modules or clerkships in a given year, and who meet the professionalism objectives of that curricular year, are normally advanced to the next year of study or recommended for graduation.
+Students receiving A, B, and C or H and P grades for all modules or clerkships in a given year, and who meet the professionalism objectives of that curricular year, are normally advanced to the next year of study or certified for graduation.
 The exception to this is any student receiving 2 or more C grades in either of the M1 or M2 academic years (in courses other than FIRE and Practice of medicine) will have their entire academic record reviewed by SEPC to determine if the student may advance or requires remediation.
 Students with I (Incomplete) grades will be provided with a deadline for completion of coursework by the SEPC.
+A student can have a maximum of two incomplete courses or clerkships in a given academic year.
+If the student exceeds this limit, they will be referred to the Student Evaluation and Promotion Committee (SEPC) for review.
+To avoid enforced academic delays in progress towards graduation, any incomplete coursework or exams must be completed within 8 weeks after the end of the academic year.

-Students with one or more annotations of T (Temporary) grades instead of assignment of final grade, two or more module exam scores below 70%, one or more F grades, two or more C grades (as above), or unsatisfactory professionalism (one or more citations) are reviewed by the committee to determine appropriate follow-up or action which could include no additional requirements; completion of a particular module, clerkship, or examination; repeating a particular module or clerkship; repeating a complete year; dismissal from the program; or other recommendations.
+Students with one or more annotations of T (Temporary) grades instead of assignment of final grade, two or more module exam scores below 70%, one or more F grades, two or more C grades (as above), or unsatisfactory professionalism (one or more citations) are reviewed by the committee to determine appropriate follow-up or action which could include no additional requirements; completion of a particular module, clerkship, or examination; repeating a particular module or clerkship; repeating a complete year; dismissal from the program; or other requirements.
 The student may also be placed on a monitoring or probationary status until required actions are completed.